mdavids/rfc/content/draft-davids-forsalereg-15.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;foo=bar"
 ```

-In such cases, processors **SHOULD** determine how to proceed.
+In such cases, processors determines how to proceed.
 An approach might be to signal that the domain is for sale and
-to rely on traditional mechanisms such as WHOIS or RDAP to retrieve and present contact
+to rely on conventional mechanisms (e.g., WHOIS or Registration Data Access Protocol (RDAP)) to retrieve and present contact
 information.

 TXT records in the same RRset, but without a version tag, **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.